jboullion/space-calcs-astro/CalcIdeas.md

 Perhaps we could allow users to adjust the rules of the game of life and see how the patterns change.

+Maybe we could have different shapes for the grid.

+Could a user place blockers to see how the changes the evolution of the grid?

 2.